victormanakkat/Taco-Chronicles/README.md

 About PYWARE <br />
 PYWARE is a Python Software making group run by Tyler Spadgenske.
 The Taco Chronicles is the groups' first big program, but many more are to come.
-Click here to go to their website.

 Development <br />
 The Taco Chronicles development is run by PYWARE, and is currently moving along smoothly.
 The game will